 SWKS COVID-19 UPDATE Area sees isolated new cases

-Finney County added two new positive confirmed COVID-19 cases with an overall total of 6,110 as of Friday, with a decrease to 14 active positive cases being monitored.
+Finney County added zero new positive confirmed COVID-19 cases with an overall total of 6,110 as of Tuesday, with 11 active positive cases being monitored.

-Of the Finney County cases, there are no individuals currently hospitalized as of Friday, and there has been a total to 50 deaths.
-A total of 11,996 cases have tested negative for COVID-19.
-There are seven cases pending as of Friday.
-The positivity rate for this week has decreased to three percent.
+Of the Finney County cases, there are no individuals currently hospitalized as of Tuesday, and there has been a total to 50 deaths.
+A total of 12,011 cases have tested negative for COVID-19.
+There are four cases pending as of Tuesday.
+The positivity rate for this week has decreased to two percent.

+Wednesday numbers for Finney County were unavailable from the Finney County Health Department.

 At this time, vaccinations at the Finney County site are only for those who live or work in Finney County, according to the Finney County Health Department.
 The FCHD has set up an online COVID-19 Resource Hub for Finney County at: